pjflanagan/tyrannosaurusText/README.md

 <div class="square">TYRANNOSAURUS TEXT</div>
 ```
 ##JS
-In the <script> tag or .js file you are using. all you have to do is call tText() and pass it the class name of the text you want to modify and width you want the text to be.
+In the &lt;script&gt; tag or .js file you are using. all you have to do is call tText() and pass it the class name of the text you want to modify and width you want the text to be.
 ```
 window.onload = function(){
 	new tText("class-name",width);